Max Harris (footballer): Oxford United

 He joined Oxford United on a two-year scholarship in 2017.
 He spent time on loan at A.F.C.
 Totton.

 He signed his first professional contract with Oxford United in July 2019.

 On 3 January 2020, Harris joined National League South side Oxford City on a month-long loan.
 He appeared in four league matches for Oxford City.

 He combined his time at Oxford United with studying at Hartpury University, and he captained the England Colleges team.

 Cheltenham Town

 Following a trial with the club, in September 2020 Harris signed for League Two side Cheltenham Town after his contract at Oxford United expired.
 He made his debut for Cheltenham Town on 6 October 2020 as a half-time substitute for Scott Flinders in a 2–0 EFL Trophy victory over Plymouth Argyle.

 He signed a new contract with Cheltenham in May 2021.
 Ahead of the 2021–22 season he appeared in pre-season friendlies for Bishop's Cleeve and Stourbridge.
 During the season he spent time on loan at Cinderford Town, Redditch United and Weston-super-Mare.
 Harris returned to Weston-super-Mare on loan for the 2022–23 season.

 He moved on loan to Bath City in January 2023, after being recalled from his loan with Weston.

+In December 2023, Harris returned to Weston-super-Mare on loan until the end of the season.

+Ahead of the 2024–25 season, Harris was reported to have been on trial with both Swindon Town and Bristol Rovers, neither of which resulted in a move materialising.
+In September 2024, he returned to Weston-super-Mare on a season-long loan deal.
+He was released by Cheltenham in May 2025.

+Weston-super-Mare

+After leaving Cheltenham, Harris returned to Weston-super-Mare permanently, in what would be his fifth spell with the club.